 - continue the work of Herbert Scoville, Jr. by encouraging young people to contribute to this field.

-Generous funding for the Herbert Scoville Jr. Peace Fellowship is provided by: Carnegie Corporation of New York, New-Land Foundation, Ploughshares Fund, Rockefeller Family & Associates, Adam and Stephanie Scoville, and the Stewart R. Mott Foundation.
+Generous funding for the Herbert Scoville Jr. Peace Fellowship is provided by: Carnegie Corporation of New York, New-Land Foundation, Nuclear Threat Initiative, Ploughshares Fund, Rockefeller Family & Associates, Adam and Stephanie Scoville, and the Stewart R. Mott Foundation.